+I had never thought about spooning it straight from the tub into a frying pan.
+It is delicious.
 I wouldn’t advise using a discard that is too fruity.
 For example, I wouldn’t use the discard straight from the fridge as that would be too acidic to be enjoyable.
 But I have been frying up any discard I have when I am refreshing the starter ready for a loaf.

 We have been enjoying ours with my ginger marmalade but you could add some grated cheese or bacon and enjoy it like you would a Staffordshire Oatcake or add toppings like you would an omelette.
 You could also add chopped herbs or some dried fruit or nuts in to the batter before spooning it in the frying pan.